Explore Sheffield with megabus

 Sheffield: getting around

 Getting to Sheffield by coach is quick and easy.
-Book a cheap ticket with megabus and you can take advantage of onboard features like free WiFi, power sockets and a 20kg luggage allowance.
+Book a cheap ticket with megabus and you can usually take advantage of on board features like free WiFi*, charging points* and a 20kg luggage allowance.

 Once you’re in Sheffield, getting around the city is a piece of cake, thanks to the efficient Supertram network.
 Between them, the yellow route and the blue route will take you to almost any part of Sheffield you like.
 If you’re planning on making multiple journeys in one day, you could save a few pounds by getting a dayrider ticket.